charles-uno/Bloodlines/03_pcs.md

 *PCs are characters played by players.
 In contrast, NPCs are played by the GM.
 They get their own chapter later.*

+> For examples in this chapter, and the following chapters, we'll be considering a game run by GM Gemma, for players X and Y.
 ## Title

 Each PC is at once an embodiment of Humanity's heritage and a beacon of hope for its future.
 The common folk view them with a mixture of reverence and apprehension.
 Such a larger-then-life figure can hardly have an ordinary name!

 *It shouldn't just be a name.
 Keep in mind that your PC has just been teamed up with strangers from half a world away.
 What makes them memorable?
 Perhaps a long family name? a distinguishing physical characteristic? an attitude? a place of origin?*

+> Player X names...

+> Player Y names...

 ## Foundation